One of our favorite sayings around Pragmatic Institute is this: “Your opinion, although interesting, is irrelevant.”

 Is the proposal consistent with company strategy?
 Does it seem like the proposal will generate profit?
 Keep going.

-Step 5: Write the business case
+Step 5: Write the business case on your opinion

 There are lots of pieces to this, and we won’t cover all the details here.
 But the simple version goes like this: